Warehouse: Storage and shipping systems

 A "piece pick" is a type of order selection process where a product is picked and handled in individual units and placed in an outer carton, tote or another container before shipping.
 Catalog companies and internet retailers are examples of predominantly piece-pick operations.
 Their customers rarely order in pallet or case quantities; instead, they typically order just one or two pieces of one or two items.
 Several elements make up the piece-pick system.
 They include the order, the picker, the pick module, the pick area, handling equipment, the container, the pick method used and the information technology used.
 Every movement inside a warehouse must be accompanied by a work order.
 Warehouse operation can fail when workers move goods without work orders, or when a storage position is left unregistered in the system.

-One of the most important factor to be considered while designing a warehouse storage plan is the Product Volume.
+One of the most important factors to be considered while designing a warehouse storage plan is the Product Volume.
 The Products which has high demand and the ones that has to reach the customer or the next workstation in a short span of time has to be kept in places like low storage racks or even near primary aisles, which greatly minimizes the distance to be moved and thus the time consumed.
 Opposingly, the less frequent moved products can be placed somewhere distant from the primary aisles or even the higher storage racks.

 Material direction and tracking in a warehouse can be coordinated by a Warehouse Management System (WMS), a database driven computer program.
 The development of work procedures goes hard in hand with training warehouse personnel.
 Most firms implement a WMS to standardize work procedure and encourage best practice.
 These systems facilitate management in their daily planning, organizing, staffing, directing, and controlling the utilization of available resources, to move and store materials into, within, and out of a warehouse, while supporting staff in the performance of material movement and storage in and around a warehouse.
 Logistics personnel use the WMS to improve warehouse efficiency by directing pathways and to maintain accurate inventory by recording warehouse transactions.